lorin/resilience-engineering/README.md

 Alias: <http://resiliencepapers.club> (thanks to [John Allspaw](https://twitter.com/allspaw)).

 This file contains notes about people active in resilience engineering, organized alphabetically.
-I'm using these notes to help me get my head around the different players and associated concepts.
+I'm using these notes to help get my head around the players and concepts.

 You might also be interested in my [notes on David Woods's Resilience Engineering short course](https://github.com/lorin/res-eng-short-course-notes).

-For each person, I list concepts that they reference in their writings, along with some of their publications.
-The publications listed aren't comprehensive: they're ones I've read or have added to my to-read list.
+For each person, I list concepts that they reference in their writings, along with some publications.
+The publications lists aren't comprehensive: they're ones I've read or have added to my to-read list.

 * [John Allspaw](#john-allspaw)